 “We’re committed to keeping our customers connected and at the forefront of 5G.
 By partnering with global technology leaders like Nokia, we continue to bring the best global innovations to our customers.
 The introduction of the IPAA into our network infrastructure will help us speed up the deployment of our 5G network by addressing space and structural capacity constraints,” said Lambo Kanagaratnam, Managing Director of Networks at Optus.

 Nokia’s modular IPAA supports both legacy frequency bands and new 5G bands, simplifying and easing deployment challenges of finding space on towers and rooftops, accelerating rollout of 5G networks.
-This is important as operators looking to rollout 5G will often find finding space on existing towers and rooftops for new massive MIMO active antenna equipment poses a significant deployment challenge.
+This is important as operators looking to upgrade sites to 5G towers will often find finding space on existing towers and rooftops for new massive MIMO active antenna equipment poses a significant deployment challenge.
 Additionally, lengthy delays in acquiring permission for site upgrades; the potential strengthening of the supporting structures and potential higher rental payments to landlords, can in combination seriously delay operators, making this new 5G technology particularly helpful.

 Unique IPAA solution